 Selecting Dashboard Time Windows

-By default dashboards display two-hour time window charts with real-time data flowing in.
+By default dashboards display charts with a two-hour time window with real-time data flowing in.
 Charts are updated every 30s and the Live Data control displays the state of the update cycle:

 You can configure the default time window in dashboard preferences.